kinnay/Nintendo-File-Formats/src/libs/lms/msbf.md

 | 0x2 | 2 | Flowchart index|
 | 0x4 | 6 | Unused |

 The next node index when marked as `0xFFFF` is the end of a flowchart unless it is a branch node.
-The next node for a jump node must refer to the index of the Entry node fpr another flowchart.
+The next node for a jump node must refer to the index of the entry node for another flowchart.

 ### Branch Table
 Nodes that are branch will jump to a specifc case based on a condition.
-These function like Switch statements.
+These function like switch statements.

 | Offset | Size | Description |
 | --- | --- | --- |